tldr-pages/tldr/pages/common/arduino-builder.md

 `arduino-builder -compile {{path/to/sketch.ino}}`

-- Specify the debug level (1 to 10, defaults to 5):
+- Specify the debug level (defaults to 5):

 `arduino-builder -debug-level {{1,...,10}}`